 Lost in a blinding snowstorm, two brave girls join forces to survive in the wilderness.

-Doe Sia, a ten year-old Bannock girl, became known for her bravery when she and her heroic pet, Otterdog, saved a little boy from drowning.
-On the other side of the world in Denmark, Emma has also earned a reputation for courage by rescuing an elderly man from a burning barn.
+Doe Sia, a ten-year-old Bannock girl, became known for her bravery when she and her heroic pet, Otterdog, saved a little boy from drowning.
+On the other side of the world, in Denmark, Emma has also earned a reputation for courage by rescuing an elderly man from a burning barn.

-When Emma immigrates to America and joins the "Handcart Pioneers" she and Doe Sia meet and form an immediate bond.
+When Emma immigrates to America and joins the “Handcart Pioneers” she and Doe Sia meet and form an immediate bond.
 This bond is tested during a fierce mountain blizzard, in which Emma is sure she will die.
-But Doe Sia knows how to build a shelter from branches, get meat from a dead buffalo, and, most important, find her way back to her people.
-Together the girls face one of nature's greatest threats.
+But Doe Sia knows how to start a fire from branches, get meat from a dead buffalo, and, most important, find her way back to her people.
+Together the girls face one of nature’s greatest threats.
 Together they must struggle to survive.